Call for Session Proposals

 - Job Title

-- Company/Organization and/or Tribal Affiliation
+- Tribal Affiliation (if applicable)

 - Biography (50 words max) – A brief summary highlighting the presenter’s relevant background, expertise, or experience related to the session topic.

-Technical requirements: Does your session have spatial requirements or need the following: laptop, projector, sound, etc.?
+- Technical requirements: Does your session have spatial requirements or need the following: Laptop, projector, sound, etc.?

-Preferred session times (responses are not a guarantee of a date/time assignment)
+- Preferred session times (responses are not a guarantee of a date/time assignment)

-Survey (optional)
+- Survey (optional)

 Contact

-For questions or more information about our call for proposals, contact Program Manager, Shawna Begay-Cowdell.
+For questions or more information about our call for proposals, contact Program Manager Shawna Begay-Cowdell.